 - III.1.5.(a) Once a motion is duly made and seconded by members of the GC, it shall become the sole topic of discussion until it is resolved by a vote. - III.1.5.(b) Motions may be amended in two ways: grammatically or substantively.
 In both cases, the scope of the amendment is restricted by the purpose and scope of the original motion.
 For instance, if the original motion requires that the Executive Board issue a statement on behalf of the GRO, an amendment modifying a budgetary concern is out of scope. - III.1.5.(b).(i) Grammatical amendments modifications to the wording but not the intent of the motion may be proposed by any GC member and accepted by the proponent of the motion without GC action. - III.1.5.(b).(ii) Substantive amendments to the motion modifications which change the intent or scope of the motion may be proposed by any GC member and must be seconded by another member before being resolved by a majority vote of the GC (even if the voting requirement for the actual motion is above the majority threshold). - III.1.5.(b).(iii) Amendments to the motion must be resolved before the motion itself is resolved.
-While amendments to proposed amendments may be made, it is recommended that instead the first amendment be resolved and another proposed after. - III.1.5.(c) A motion is carried if it garners a majority of votes from GC members present at a meeting where quorum prevails except in situations where specific voting requirements are specified. - III.1.5.(d) The default mode for voting (with the exceptions of elections and impeachment of Executive Board members) is by a show of hands. - III.1.5.(d).(i) Any GC member may request a different method of voting (role call, secret ballot).
-The request will immediately be put to a vote by a show of hands, and will be honored if approved by one third of the GC members present.
+While amendments to proposed amendments may be made, it is recommended that instead the first amendment be resolved and another proposed after. - III.1.5.(c) All GC members present in the meeting must vote on a seconded motion with either a vote in favor (yea), a vote against (nay), or an abstention (abstain). - III.1.5.(d) If there are multiple GC representatives of a department present in a meeting, only one representative may vote. - III.1.5.(e) A motion is carried if it garners there are more votes in favor than there are against, from GC members present at a meeting where quorum prevails, except in situations where specific voting requirements are specified. - III.1.5.(f) The default mode for voting (with the exceptions of elections and impeachment of Executive Board members) is by a show of hands. - III.1.5.(f).(i) Any GC member may request a different method of voting (role call, secret ballot).
+The request will immediately be put to a vote by a show of hands, and will be honored if approved by one third of the GC members present. - III.1.5.(g) Once votes are complete GC members and Executive Board members must record their votes on the publicly available voting form for transparency and distribution purposes (with the exception of secret ballot voting).